[Investigation] Revealed: Who were Russia's spies in the EU corridors?

 Revealed: Who were Russia's spies in the EU corridors?

-An IT expert who stirred up anti-EU hatred, a brilliant Orientalist, a woman called the "pride of Dagestan", and chemical, biological, and nuclear weapons specialists — the profiles of 19 more 'diplomats' expelled from Belgium in April for espionage show what Russia's embassy to the EU has really been up to.
+An IT expert who stirred up anti-EU hatred, a brilliant Orientalist, a woman called "the pride" of Dagestan, and chemical, biological, and nuclear weapons specialists — the profiles of 19 more 'diplomats' expelled from Belgium in April for espionage show what Russia's embassy to the EU has really been up to.

 Arseny Nedyak, a 44-year old "counsellor" at Russia's EU embassy, might have been known to his EU acquaintances for his famous grandfather — Leonid Nedyak, a Soviet-era navy minister.